DINKIssTyle/ComfyUI-DINKIssTyle/README.md

 ### DINKI UNet Loader (safetensors / GGUF)

-**DINKI UNet Loader** allows you to preload both a **safetensors-based UNet model** and a **GGUF-format UNet model**,
+**DINKI UNet Loader** lets you configure both a **safetensors-based UNet model** and a **GGUF-format UNet model**,
-and then choose which one to use through a simple Boolean toggle.
+and loads **whichever model is selected** through a Boolean toggle.

 ![Preview](resource/DINKI_UNet_Loader.png)

-This makes it easy to switch between different UNet formats without manually reloading or reconnecting nodes,
-streamlining workflows that require rapid model comparison or format-specific processing.
+This provides a cleaner workflow compared to placing two separate UNet loader nodes,
+since the node loads the chosen model directly without requiring multiple loader nodes in the graph.

 ### DINKI LM Studio Assistant

 **DINKI LM Studio Assistant** connects directly to **LM Studio** to handle both image-based and text-based tasks.

-- When an **image is provided**, the node sends it to LM Studio and retrieves a detailed description or analysis.
+- When an **image is provided**, the node sends the image **together with the user’s prompt** to LM Studio.
+  The LLM then produces a response that combines visual analysis with the user’s instructions for richer, context-aware output.
+  **If no user prompt is provided, the LLM generates an image-based prompt derived solely from the visual content.**

 ![Preview](resource/DINKI_LM_Studio_Assistant_01.png)